Age of Empires Online: Gameplay

-Age of Empires Online, like its predecessors, is a real-time based strategy videogame.
+Age of Empires Online, like its predecessors, was a real-time strategy videogame.
 The game features much of the gameplay of the series, with the addition of a massive multiplayer online game element.
-The player possesses a capital city for each started civilization, that continues to exist when the player is offline.
-Also, the game features a great quantity of new content, such as the ability to craft items with earned materials and trading with other players.
+The player possessed a capital city for each started civilization, that continued to exist when the player was offline.
+The game also featured gameplay systems novel to the series, such as the ability to craft items with earned materials and trading with other players.

 The main gameplay revolved around the player developing a civilization from its birth to its peak and fall.
 To assure victory, the player had to gather and preserve resources to spend on new units, buildings and more advanced technology.

 Civilian units, called villagers, were used to gather resources (hunting, fishing, farming, forestry, mining etc.).
 Resources could be traded, and also "spent" to train units, construct buildings, and research technologies.

 Units

 Age of Empires Online includes five classes of military units: Infantry, archers, cavalry, siege weaponry, and naval units.
-All military classes are developed to maintain a balance on gameplay, and thus avoiding visible advantages between civilizations.
-As an example, a unit powerful against buildings can be weak against a certain kind of cavalry.
-Unique units are available for the Greek, Egyptian, Celts, and Persian civilizations, either from the start of the game or through advisor cards.
-These civilization-specific units are generally more powerful, but can still be vulnerable to certain units.
-The priest is a special kind of military unit that has the ability to convert enemy units to the player's civilization, and to heal allied units.
+All military classes were developed to maintain a balance on gameplay, and thus avoid advantages between civilizations.
+As an example, a unit powerful against buildings may have been weak against a certain kind of cavalry.
+Unique units were available for the Greek, Egyptian, Celts, and Persian civilizations, either from the start of the game or through advisor cards.
+These civilization-specific units were generally more powerful, but could still be vulnerable to certain units.
+The priest was a special kind of military unit that has the ability to convert enemy units to the player's civilization, and to heal allied units.

-Every player has a limit to the total number of units they can create—a population limit—but may not immediately use the entire potential population.
+Every player had a limit to the total number of units they could create—a population limit—but could not immediately use the entire potential population.
 The population limit increases with the number of houses or town centers in the player's village to a maximum of 200, with each house contributing five (or ten for the Norse) and each town center contributing 20 to the limit.
-There are two important features for unit management: The idle villager button, which helps players identify villagers that have not been assigned a task, and the town bell, which sends all of the player's villagers into the nearest town center, fortress or tower for safety.
+There were two important features for unit management: the idle villager button, which helps players identify villagers that have not been assigned a task, and the town bell, which sends all of the player's villagers into the nearest town center, fortress or tower for safety.